-- Inpatient Psychiatry – 3 months
+- Inpatient Psychiatry – 4 blocks

-- Neurology – 1 months
+- Neurology – 1 block

-- Addiction Psychiatry – 1 month
+- Addiction Psychiatry – 1 block

-- Consultation-Liaison – 3 months
+- Consultation-Liaison – 3 blocks

-- Family Medicine – 1 month
+- Family Medicine – 1 block

-- Emergency Medicine – 1 month
+- Emergency Medicine – 1 block

 Residents work alongside attending physicians and a multidisciplinary team to provide care to patients with a broad range of psychiatric disorders including mood disorders, schizophrenia, organic mental disorders, addictions, personality disorders, and anxiety disorders.

-Internal Medicine, Family Medicine, Emergency Services
+Internal Medicine, Family Medicine, Emergency Services and Pediatric Medicine

-- Inpatient Psychiatry - 4 months
+- Inpatient Psychiatry - 3 blocks

-- Emergency Psychiatry - 2.5 months
+- Emergency Psychiatry - 2 blocks

-- Consultation-Liaison Psychiatry - 2.5 months
+- Consultation-Liaison Psychiatry - 2 blocks

-- Geriatric Psychiatry - 1 month
+- Inpatient Geriatric Psychiatry - 1 block

 Child and Adolescent Psychiatry

 During this year of training, residents begin to see their first psychotherapy outpatients within the Resident Psychotherapy Clinic which is a low fee, self-pay, private practice model, that was specifically developed for resident training.
 Residents will have 1-2 patients by the spring of this academic year.
-An individual supervisor is assigned to each resident for discussion of these cases.
+An individual supervisor is assigned to each resident for supervision of these cases.

-- Central Clinic: Psychopharmacology with a community mental health center clinical population
+- Central Clinic: psychopharmacology with a community mental health center clinical population

-- VAMC Resident Clinic: Psychopharmacology and psychotherapy
+- VAMC Resident Clinic: psychopharmacology and psychotherapy

-- Resident Psychotherapy Clinic: Cognitive-Behavioral, Psychodynamic, and Supportive
+- Resident Psychotherapy Clinic: Cognitive-Behavioral, Psychodynamic, and Supportive therapies

 The PGY-3 year focuses on outpatient psychotherapy and psychopharmacology.
 Residents have the opportunity to treat a diverse patient population.
 They learn to provide the full continuum of care for some patients while other patients provide them with the experience of collaborating with various disciplines including psychologists, social workers, and case managers as the residents limit their role to psychopharmacologic management.
 Residents train at 3 sites, all in close proximity, on the University of Cincinnati Campus.